bubbleupdev/BubbleUp_Gtmdatalayer/README.md

 * **Include 'Push Identify' feature**
 If enabled, turn on 'Push Identify' feature for authorized users (push on all pages: first name, last name and e-mail).
 If disabled, turn off.

-* **Include 'Push Identify' feature**
-If enabled, turn on 'Push Identify' feature for authorized users (push on all pages: first name, last name and e-mail).
-If disabled, turn off.

 * **Require Cookie Consent** (for GDPR compliance)
 The module can integrate with a 3rd party GDPR consent solution, but does not provide any consent flow of its own.
 You can enable "Require Cookie Consent" to force the module to check a variable for truthiness before loading the container.
 By default, that variable is `statisticsCookieConsentGiven`.
 This variable name can also be changed from the configuration.